Dell Curry: Personal life

 On June 21, 1991, Curry and Charlotte Hornets teammate Muggsy Bogues appeared in a Minor League Baseball game for the Gastonia Rangers of the South Atlantic League.
 George Shinn, as owner of both teams, arranged the publicity stunt.
 Curry allowed only one run and struck out four batters in a three inning start.

 In 1995, Dell and his wife, Sonya (née Adams), founded the Christian Montessori School of Lake Norman, a preschool in Huntersville, North Carolina.

 In 1998, Curry established a charitable foundation, the Dell Curry Foundation, which is a youth oriented program in Charlotte, North Carolina.
 The foundation runs five learning centers in Charlotte to provide educational training and drug abuse counseling.

 Curry married his college sweetheart Sonya in 1988.
 They have three children, Stephen, Seth, and Sydel.
-Stephen is the starting point guard for the Golden State Warriors.
-While he has been with them, they have won four NBA championships alongside 2 NBA MVP Awards.
-Stephen is married to Ayesha Curry.
-Seth currently plays for the Brooklyn Nets.
-He is married to Callie Rivers, sister of current NBA player Austin Rivers and daughter of former NBA player and current NBA coach Doc Rivers.
-Curry's daughter Sydel played volleyball at Elon University and is married to NBA player Damion Lee.
+Stephen is the starting point guard for the Golden State Warriors and was drafted into the league by the franchise on Dell's 45th birthday in 2009.
+With Golden State, Stephen has won four NBA championships, alongside two NBA MVP Awards and one NBA Finals MVP in 2022.
+Stephen is married to Ayesha Curry, with whom he has four children.
+Seth currently plays for the Charlotte Hornets.
+He is married to Callie Rivers, sister of former NBA player Austin Rivers and daughter of former NBA player and Milwaukee Bucks head coach Doc Rivers, and together they have three children.
+Curry's daughter Sydel played volleyball at Elon University and is married to Phoenix Suns player Damion Lee, whom she has a son and daughter with.
 She was featured on Say Yes to the Dress in 2018.

 On August 23, 2021, Curry and his wife, Sonya, announced that they were divorcing after 33 years of marriage.
-Their divorce was finalized the following November.
+He remarried around 2023 to wife Nicki.